 Method of examination

-The research proposal and the presentations are team assignments.
+The research proposal and the presentation are group assignments.

-- The grade for the two assignments and the grade for the written test all need to be ≥4.5.
+- The average grade for written tests needs to be ≥4.5.

 - The overall grade needs to be ≥5.5 to pass the minor.

 There will be feedback on the two assignments.
-The graded exams will be made available to the students for review.
+The graded test will be made available to the students for review.